 TIME FRAME AND FORMAT: The “school year” is broken down into two semesters: September – December, and January – April.
 Classes meet every other Monday from 8:30 a.m. to 12:15 p.m.
 This program is for grades K-12.
 Because one parent or guardian from each family is required to help, we provide childcare for the younger siblings including a nursery for infants, a Wee Walker nursery for children walking – 24 months of age (a simple craft, snack & story time are included), a Wee Runner nursery for children 24 months of age to 3 years (a story time, songs, games and crafts are included) and a Preschool for children 3-4 years old (must be potty trained and age 3 by December 1st of that calendar year).

 K-1 – Students in grades Kindergarten and 1st meet together for a two-hour block of time working on K-1 activities.
 The class is broken up into small groups for different hands-on learning stations including; science, math, phonics, writing, etc. This group is provided with a snack also.
 The final third hour is physical education in our church gym.
-Children must be age five by November 1st of the calendar year to enter this class.
+Children must be age 5 by December 1st of the calendar year to enter this class.

 Elementary – Students in grades 2-5 are divided into two groups – grades 2-3 together and grades 4-5 together.
 These students rotate between three 55 minute classes per class day (classes change each semester).